-At the age of 13, Alicia “Kozak” Kozakiewicz became the first widely reported Internet-related child abduction victim.
+At the age of 13, Alicia Kozakiewicz became the first widely reported Internet-related child abduction victim.
 The abduction took place on January 1, 2002, when Alicia was kidnapped outside of her Pittsburgh, Pennsylvania home after having been groomed online and lured by an Internet predator.
 The 38-year-old man transported Alicia by car to his Herndon, Virginia home where she was held captive in his basement dungeon.
 Throughout her captivity, Alicia was chained by the neck, sexually assaulted, and her torture was live-streamed.
 Terrified, knowing that the man would soon kill her, Alicia struggled to maintain hope that she would be found.
 Unbeknownst to her, the FBI received a tip from an online informant who had seen the livestream video.
 Following digital footprints, law enforcement stormed the captor’s home and discovered the petrified 13-year-old girl chained to the floor.
 Cutting the chain from around her neck, Alicia was set free.

 Following a period of counseling and healing, at just 14 years old, Alicia made the choice to fight back.
 Refusing to let her traumatic experience define her, but rather, choosing to define it, Alicia began to share her story and motivational message through The Alicia Project.
 Age appropriate, but never sugar-coated, she continues to educate families and children of all ages, and with presentations tailored to fit each specific audience, Alicia astounds communities, corporations, law enforcement, as well as social and governmental agencies.
 Alicia has been honored to present at corporations such as JPMorgan Chase Bank, FedEx, Mayo Clinic, Caterpillar, RSA, Australia Information Security Association, among others, providing both employee motivation and awareness.
-She has traveled to Canada and Australia to share her story and inspirational message, and is looking to forward to further international presentations.
+She has traveled to Canada and Australia to share her story and inspirational message and is looking forward to future international presentations.

 Entertaining, uplifting, and inspiring, whether keynote, workshop, or onscreen, Alicia’s message empowers her audiences to maintain hope, aim high, and achieve their goals.

-Through motivational speaking and onscreen appearances, Alicia has discovered that while her mission is protecting children, her passion is acting for film and television.
-She has trained at Acting Studio Chicago and Donna Belajac Actors Studio in her hometown of Pittsburgh, PA.
-Alicia weaves talent, training, and life experience to give added depth to each of her character roles.
 Additionally, Alicia works as a consultant for various projects, including the upcoming NBC television series, "GONE,” lending unique insight and her expertise to the cast.
 Alicia has been cast as the lead in an upcoming independent film due to be released next Fall.